 We can put unnecessary pressure on ourselves.
 We don’t give ourselves credit for how far we’ve come.
-I feel fortunate to have found a job right after college.
+I feel fortunate to have found a job right after graduating.
 I’m passionate about media and empowering women.
 I saw a job position that pertained to that, applied and I received an offer.
 It’s what I want yet initially, I wasn’t satisfied because the work isn’t a full-time position.
 I wasn’t guaranteed sponsorship.
 I told myself I’m supposed to do better than this.
 Instead of appreciating and celebrating the fact that I’m in a company that I’m passionate about the mission of the organization, I was focused on how things weren’t perfect.

 In the midst of my anxieties, I had lunch with a co-worker.
 There were things she said that touched me and changed my perspective on how I view my life and myself.
 She said she had recently come to a stage where she was evaluating things in her life.
 She had to learn to speak to herself as a friend.
 To think about how much she’s done.
 How hard she’s worked and then be kind to herself.
 We often forget to be kind to ourselves.
 It’s easier to display love to others.
 But we have to treat ourselves with love by acknowledging and celebrating our efforts.